chamilc/blog/_posts/2017-08-25-Blockchain-Mining-Difficulty.md

 The crypto-currency Bitcoin recorded an [all-time high](https://www.cnbc.com/2017/08/14/bitcoin-price-record-high-strong-japanese-demand-safe-haven-bid.html) at USD 4,300 in Mid-August 2017.
-The popularity and adaptation of crypto-currencies like Bitcoin and Ether (Etherium) have increased over the years tremendously.
+The popularity of crypto-currencies like Bitcoin and Ether (Etherium) have tremendously increased adaptation over the years.
 Blockchain is the underlying technology that powers these digital crypto-currencies.

 This post is to explain some technical concepts behind blockchain and